Early Reading and Phonics

 Early reading and phonics

 In the early stages of reading children’s phonics knowledge is developed through daily phonics lessons.
-As a school we follow ‘Floppy’s phonics’ which is a rigorous, easy-to-use systematic synthetic phonics teaching programme for early reading and writing success.
+As a school we follow ‘Little Wandle’ which is a rigorous, easy-to-use systematic synthetic phonics teaching programme for early reading and writing success.
 Children in foundation stage and key stage one have daily phonics sessions where they are taught sounds, blending, segmenting, grapheme-phoneme correspondences and letter formation through carefully planned interactive lessons.
 There are also plenty of opportunities for children to apply their phonic skills throughout the day as well as at home.

 Along side our phonics teaching, we use reading VIPERS (Vocabulary, Inference, Prediction, Explain, Retrieve and Sequence/Summarise) across the school to teach key reading skills.
 Children also have the opportunity to apply their reading skills at home by regularly taking home, phonetically decodable books that are carefully matched to their current level of reading development.
 Children in foundation stage and key stage one also take home their phonics folder so that they are able to review and apply the phonics learning they have been doing in school at home.
 Children across the school are also encouraged to take home a reading book chosen from the library to share at home and read for pleasure.